Site icon Circuit Ideas for You

 Relay 12V1

-In this latch circuit two transistors T1 and T2 are used in which T2 can turn ON or OFF depending on signal it gets.
+In this latch circuit, two transistors T1 and T2, operate together and T2 turns ON or OFF depending on the signal it receives.

 Feedback Working: